-The Growth Management Designation (GMD) for the subject property is Rural Reserve.
-The parcel is located outside of the Rural Reserve Boundary, which is the growth boundary derived from servicing capabilities and long-term infrastructure planning.
+The Growth Management Designation (GMD) for the subject property is Rural Reserve.1 The parcel is located outside of the Rural Reserve Boundary, which is the growth boundary derived from servicing capabilities and long-term infrastructure planning.
 The Rural Reserve Boundary is intended to promote more efficient use of land and infrastructure and focus growth within existing developed areas.
-Rural Reserve policies do not support rezoning applications to facilitate subdivision outside the Rural Reserve Boundary.
-However, at the previous first reading of the OCP Amendment Bylaw No.0100.50 on January 23, 2018, Council provided direction for staff to consider this development proposal within the rural reserve.
-The subject property is not typical of the Rural Reserve designation due to it's proximity to a similarly zoned development (Seclusion Bay Resort), as well
+Rural Reserve Boundary.2 However, during first reading of the OCP Amendment Bylaw No.0100.50 on January 23, 2018, Council provided direction for staff to consider this development proposal within the rural reserve.
+The subject property is not typical of the Rural Reserve designation due to its proximity to a similarly zoned development (Seclusion Bay Resort), as well as its proximity to the Highway 97 Exchange, the waterfront, and a potential development site adjacent in the District of Peachland.